nishkalavallabhi/ODSC-APAC-2021-Tutorial/slides/ODSC2021Tutorial.md

 Sentiment classification with this "generated" training data
 ========================================================
-(tested with the same test set as before)

 <table cellspacing="0" cellpadding="0">
 <tr><td>With Bag of words features</td>
 <td><img src="figures/snorkel-classification1.png"></td>
 </tr>
 <tr><td>with features from a transformer model</td>
 <td><img src="figures/snorkel-classification2.png")"></td>
 </tr>
 </table>
 **(We managed to get to 73% without an actual labeled training dataset!)**

 Pros and Cons
 ========================================================
 incremental:true